rust-cli/book/src/tutorial/packaging.md

 Publishing a crate to [crates.io] is pretty straight-forward:
 If you haven't already, create an account on [crates.io].
-Currently, this is done via authorizing you on Github, so you'll need to have Github account
+Currently, this is done via authorizing you on Github, so you'll need to have a Github account
 (and be logged in there).
-Next, you need to log in with cargo.
+Next, you need to log in using cargo.
 For that, go to your
 [crates.io account page],
 create a new token,